Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 One thing to consider is changing the way you make money on your website.
 Finding new ways to monetize your content will give you the freedom to rely less on ads and build a sustainable business in the long run.

-Research shows that privacy, security, and bad user experience are the most common complaints among AdBlock users.
-Publishers can address these complaints by adapting different monetization methods that address those issues.
+Research shows that privacy, security, and bad user experience are the most common complaints among Adblock users.
+You can address these complaints by adapting different monetization methods that address those issues.

 1. Affiliate marketing

-If you are serving ads through a third-party advertising network like Google AdSense, then you have limited control on ads, privacy, and the CPC.
+If you are serving ads through a third-party advertising network like Google AdSense, then you have limited control over ads, privacy, and the CPC.

 Selling ads directly to advertisers allows you to ensure privacy, limit tracking, and control what you get paid.